Benjamink9988/anshim-scanner/readme.txt

 How to Run:
 1. Download the project files.
 2. Open index.html in a modern web browser (Chrome recommended).
-3. Set your Google Gemini API key.
-In compliance with competition rules, the API key is not included in the source code.
-Run the following command in the browser's developer console (F12): process = { env: { API_KEY: 'YOUR_GEMINI_API_KEY' } };
-   (Note: Replace 'YOUR_GEMINI_API_KEY' with your actual key.
-This key is session-based and must be set again on page refresh.)

 User Manual:
 For detailed instructions, please see our User Guide in the section above or in README.md.